cladam/choreo/index.md

 `Plain-Text .feature file` -> `Regex-based Step Definitions (Glue Code)` -> `Actual Application Code`

 This indirection is complex and brittle. `choreo` solves this by being an executable specification.
-A `.chor` file is a complete, self-contained program that combines the readable BDD steps with the implementation (`Terminal runs`, `FileSystem create_file`, etc.).
+A `.chor` file is a complete, self-contained program that combines the readable BDD steps with the implementation (`Terminal run`, `FileSystem create_file`, etc.).
 This creates a direct and simple architectural flow, entirely removing the need for a separate " glue code" layer.